USCGC Joseph Gerczak: Design

 Like her sister ships, Joseph Gerczak is designed to perform search and rescue missions, port security, and the interception of smugglers.
 She is armed with a remotely controlled, gyrostabilized 25 mm autocannon, four crew-served M2 Browning machine guns, and light arms.
 She is equipped with a stern launching ramp, that allows her to launch or retrieve a water-jet propelled high-speed auxiliary boat, without first coming to a stop.
 Her high-speed boat has over-the-horizon capability, and is useful for inspecting other vessels, and deploying boarding parties.
 She is designed to support her crew of 24 for missions of up to five days, over distances of almost 3,000 nmi.

 Operational history

 On November 9, 2017, the U.S. Coast Guard took delivery of Joseph Gerczak from Bollinger Shipyards in Key West, Florida.

-On February 4, 2018, Joseph Gerczak arrived at their new homeport of Honolulu following a 42-day transit from Key West, Florida.
+On February 4, 2018, Joseph Gerczak arrived at her new homeport of Honolulu following a 42-day transit from Key West, Florida.

 On March 9, 2018, Joseph Gerczak was commissioned into service at Coast Guard Base Honolulu.
 Vice Adm.
 Fred M. Midgette, commander, Coast Guard Pacific Area, presided over the ceremony accepting the second of three 154-foot fast response cutters to be stationed in Hawaii.

 In August 2019, Joseph Gerczak became the first Fast Response Cutter to visit the Port of Pago Pago, American Samoa.

 In February 2022, Joseph Gerczak became the first Fast Response Cutter to visit the Port of Pape’ete, Tahiti.